Hazel performing a heavy barbell squat in a smoky gym.

 THE BENCH PRESS

 Upper-body pushing strength.
 The bench press builds your chest, shoulders, and triceps.
 It's also the most ego-driven lift in the gym, which means it's where you'll see the worst form and the most unnecessary injuries.
 Keep your shoulder blades tucked.
 Drive through your legs.
 Touch your chest on every rep — yes, every rep — and press in a straight line.
-No bouncing.
-No half-reps.
-No "bro, that was to your chest."
-It wasn't.
-Do it right.
-The bench press taught me that strength isn't about how much you lift.
-It's about how well you lift it.
+Full range of motion.
+Controlled tempo.
+Quality over weight.
+Strength is about how well you lift, not just how much.

 04